boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

        autoscaling
       </td>
       <td>
-       By default autoscaling is enabled in Bold BI.
+       By default, autoscaling is enabled in Bold BI.
 Please refer to <a href='configuration.md#auto-scaling'>this</a> section to configure autoscaling in Bold BI.
       </td>
     </tr>
     <tr>